How to Make a Gluten-Free Apple Cake

 This gluten free apple cake is an incredibly creamy cake full of apple flavor!
 If you have been looking for a show-stopper cake with bakery-quality flavors, look no further than this delicious gluten free apple kuchen.

-A big apple cake on a plate next to an espresso.
+A gluten-free apple cake on a platter next to a cup of espresso.

-When my husband saw an exciting recipe for an apple cake in the Wall Street Journal, he cut out the page from the newspaper and taped the recipe to my computer.
-He knows I love a challenge, so he asked if I could make this wheat-free and celiac-safe.
+When my husband saw an exciting recipe for an apple cake in The Wall Street Journal, he cut out the page from the newspaper and taped it to my computer.
+He knows I love a challenge, so he asked if I could make this cake recipe.

 This recipe has been one of my blog’s most popular dessert recipes, and once you make it, you will quickly understand why.
-This cake is made with the flavor and texture of a German Apfelkuchen, aka a kuchen cake.
-I also have a delicious Gluten Free Peach Kuchen recipe if you love a custard-style cake.
+This cake is made with the flavor and texture of a traditional German Apfelkuchen, also known as a kuchen cake.
+I also have a delicious Gluten-Free Peach Kuchen recipe if you love a custard-style cake.

 Ingredient Notes: